imDarshanGK/Loops-python/README.md

         #statement

 # Forloop remove unit digit
-Program to remove unit digit in a number.
+Program to remove unit digit in a number

 Example 1: